vanillaSlice/blog/content/post/keep-those-prs-small.md

 ### Quicker reviews

+// TODO: flesh this section out.

 This goes without saying.

-Smaller PRs are easier to digest.
+Small PRs are easier to digest.
 There's no bouncing around files, scrolling for an eternity between a class and its test class.
+You don't need to hold what seems like the entire codebase in your short-term memory.

 If a reviewer understands a) what your PR should be doing and b) what your PR is actually doing then they can offer more constructive criticism.